covid-policy-modelling/model-connector-template/README.md

    1. Validate the output of your connector by running `docker-compose run --rm validate`.
    1. Push your changes to Github, and ensure the Docker image is built and published successfully.

+1. Tag your model connector (`git tag v<version>`, e.g. `git tag v0.0.1`) and push the tag to GitHub.
+Ensure the Docker image is build and published successfully

 1. Edit `meta.yml` to describe your model/connector.

 1. If you're developing in a private repository, give the @covid-policy-modelling-bot *Read* access to your repository.

 1. Raise a PR against the `web-ui` repository, copying the content of your `meta.yml` into the `models.yml` file.

+1. Maintainers can then follow the instructions for *Deploying updated code > model connectors* from `infrastructure/README.md` to release the model

 ## Requirements for Docker images